livingdocsIO/documentation/reference-docs/common-designs/create_designs.md

 #### But I want my own design

 Sure enough you don't want to keep working with the `livingdocs-design-timeline` forever.
 We highly advise you though to use the setup defined there as it makes working with Livingdocs designs a lot easier.
-Just create a Github fork of the `livingdocs-design-timeline` project (or copy it by hand), name it anything you like and start replacing the CSS and HTML with your own.
+Just copy the `livingdocs-design-timeline` repository, name it anything you like and start replacing the CSS and HTML with your own.